jarv/jarv.org/content/posts/one-huge-shell-script.md

 - A directory named `files/`, this has all of my OS configuration files like Systemd unit files, Caddy config files, and a single big shell script called `bootstrap`.
 - A shell script named `configure` that runs `rsync` to sync everything under `files/` to the single VM and then after the sync runs the script named `bootstrap`.

-The `bootstrap` script is transferred to the VM fist and then run, it is idempotent and does all the little shell maintenance stuff like ensuring services are enabled, installing and configuring things that run on the VM and not in Docker, reloads SystemD, etc.
+The `bootstrap` script along with all files in `files/` are rsync'd to the VM first.
+Then `bootstrap` is run which does all the little shell maintenance stuff like ensuring services are enabled, installing and configuring things that run on the VM, reloads SystemD, etc.

-It ends up being around 500 lines of bash, a dozen or so simple functions that are called in sequence at the end of the script.
+The script ends up being around 500 lines of bash, a dozen or so simple functions that are called in sequence at the end of the script.

-If I have a new project to deploy to my single VM I simply create a new `config_` function, at it to the script and in most cases create a small `bin/deploy` shell script in the project's repository that dumps and imports the docker container to the host.
+If I have a new project to deploy to my single VM I simply create a new `config_` function, add it to the script and in most cases create a small `bin/deploy` shell script in the project's repository that dumps and imports the docker container to the host.

 ## Using Docker and a single VM for side-projects